powerdistribution/powerdistribution.github.io/study/1/index.md

    1. Better transformer usage
    1. No circulating current

+0. Line losses increase as a function of what?
+Mark all that apply.

+   1. I
+   1. I<sup>2</sup>
+   1. V<sub>pu</sub>
+   1. V<sub>pu</sub><sup>2</sup>

+0. Which of the following is likely to have the highest losses?

+   1. 12.5-kV circuit, 12-miles long, peak load = 7.5 MVA
+   1. 25-kV circuit, 12-miles long, peak load = 7.5 MVA
+   1. 12.5-kV circuit, 6-miles long, peak load = 10 MVA

 ## Problems

 0. If a 25-kV distribution line carrying 10 MW is stepped down to